We've moved! Visit and bookmark catalyst.avaya.cx to see current content. This site is outdated.

 The WebRTC Audio container in Call Settings lets you change WebRTC (softphone) settings.

-In Edify App, navigate to Settings > Edit Profile > Call Settings > WebRTC Audio container.
+In App, navigate to Settings > Edit Profile > Call Settings > WebRTC Audio container.

-The softphone (webRTC) in Edify App allows you to manage phone calls through your computer instead of through a physical desk phone.
-This lets you work from anywhere as long as you have access to the Edify App.
+The softphone (webRTC) allows you to manage phone calls through your computer instead of through a physical desk phone.
+This lets you work from anywhere as long as you have access to App.

 The Enable WebRTC toggle lets you enable or disable your softphone.

 This toggle lets you choose if the WebRTC (softphone) will produce an audible ring.
-Since you can log into the Edify App through the desktop application, Google Chrome web browser, or through a CTI (computer telephony integration) the name of this toggle will change based on how you access Edify.
+Since you can log into the App through the desktop application, Google Chrome web browser, or through a CTI (computer telephony integration) the name of this toggle will change based on how you access the system.

 The WebRTC Audio Input dropdown lets you choose which microphone to use.
 The menu options are specific to your computer and could include your computer’s internal microphone, a paired headset, and more.